East Greenville, Pennsylvania

-East Greenville is a borough in Montgomery County, Pennsylvania.
-The population was 2,951 at the 2010 census.
+East Greenville is a borough in Montgomery County, Pennsylvania, United States.
+The population was 3,166 at the 2020.
 It is one of a strip of small towns that run together along Route 29, including Red Hill, Pennsburg, and East Greenville.
 The borough is part of the Upper Perkiomen School District.

 History

-In 1950, Hans and Florence Knoll moved the headquarters of their company Knoll (known for its modern furniture pieces by architects and designers such as Mies van der Rohe, Eero Saarinen, and Harry Bertoia) to the town, where it remains today.
+In 1950, Hans and Florence Knoll moved the headquarters of their company Knoll (known for its modern furniture pieces by architects and designers such as Mies van der Rohe, Eero Saarinen, and Harry Bertoia) to the town, where it remains.
 In 2011, the Knoll factory employed about 700 people.